Skip to content

 Training Schedule

 Fitness is personal.
-Our program is a balanced five-day routine designed to target all major muscle groups through performance and conditioning work.
-If needed, it can be adapted to four days.
+FLEX is a five-day program with performance work and conditioning built into every session.
+It can also be done at four or three days.
 Think of the weekly plan as a guide to adjust according to your needs and schedule.

 Recommended Schedule